rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

 ### 2.1 Optional Plugin for Packet Capture

-If you need to capture live network traffic within the containers, you need to install the [cshargextcap](https://github.com/siemens/cshargextcap) external plugin for Wireshark.
+If you need to capture live network traffic within containers, you need to install the [cshargextcap](https://github.com/siemens/cshargextcap) external plugin for Wireshark.

 === "Windows 64bit"